knative/release/README.md

 - Aligning the `knative.dev` dependencies to the other release versions on main (except hack, which has no dependencies)
+- For some repositories some additional validation need to be performed before a release can be cut.
+Check [special repository checks](#special-repository-checks) for which repository extra steps needs to be performed.
 - Creating a new branch starting from main for the release (e.g.
   `release-0.20`)
 - Execute the job on Prow that builds the code from the release branch, tags the